 Fozan Mohammad Al-Fozan, Non-Executive Director (Age 39): Fozan holds a Bachelors degree from the Faculty of Administrative Sciences with a specialization in Accounting from King Saud University in Riyadh, Saudi Arabia in 1993.
 He has been General Manager of Central Region for Abdullatif and Mohammed Al Fozan Company since 1995 and Chairman of the Board of Directors of AlFozan Metals since 2005.
 He serves as Chairman on the board of AlMada Holding Company since 2005 and Chairman of the Board of Directors of Cayan International Company since 2008.
-Fozan is a Board Member of AlOula Real Estate Company since 2003, Al Yamamah Steel Company since 2003, Amwal AlKhaleej Company since 2006, Alfozan Holding Company since 1430H, Abdullatif and Mohammed Al-Fozan Company since 1431H and Bawan Company since 1432H.
+Fozan is a Board Member of AlOula Real Estate Company since 2003, Al Yamamah Steel Company since 2003, Amwal AlKhaleej Company since 2006, Alfozan Holding Company since 1430H and Abdullatif and Mohammed AlFozan Company since 1431H.